ianmichels/marketo-measure-learn.en/help/definitions/crm-objects/bt-object.md

 # Bizable Touchpoint Object

-This is an overview and clear definition of what is a Bizible Touchpoint.
+This is an overview and clear definition of what is a Marketo Measure Touchpoint.

 >[!VIDEO](https://video.tv.adobe.com/v/347219/?quality=12&learn=on)